SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

    /

-We present explanations of the namelist variables that appear in the input file below:
+We present explanations of the input keywords that appear in the input file below:

-XXXX hoge input exe5 XXXXX

 **&calculation**